-The interest of the community of Singa pore, India, was lately excited by the aunouncement that a fine tiger had been captured in a pit situated in a Chinaman's garden close to the eighth milestone on the Bukit Timah road leading to Tahore. road, usually almost deserted, became alive with spectators proceeding either by carriage, on horseback, or on foot to and from the scene of the capture.
+The interest of the community of Singapore, India, was lately excited by the announcement that a fine tiger had been captured in a pit situated in a Chinaman's garden close to the eighth milestone on the Bukit Timah road leading to Tahore.
+This road, usua'ly almost deserted, became alive with spectators proceeding either by carriage, on horseback, or on foot to and from the scene of the capture.

 The pit in which the tiger was caught was circular, and measured 11 feet deep by three feet in diameter, contracting slightly at the bottom.
-It was dug in sindy clay, and as the aides were clean out the tiger was not able to escape by scrambling up.
-The situation was on the margin of a jungle forest, and the pit, along with others, had been dag for the purpose of capturing wild pig.
+It was dug in sindy clay, and as the sides were clean cut the tiger was not able to escape by scrambling up.
+The situation was on the margin of a jungle forest, and the pit, along with others, had been dug for the purpose of capturing wild pig.
 Those pits are covered over with thin sticks and grass or leaves, so that any unwary animais quite unaware of the unsound state of the ground.
-It is presumed that the tiger | away from the cage.
-All that remained was either in pursuit of wild pig, or was wending his way to an adjoining farmyard, which was one by means of hooked sticks when he got into difficulties.
+It is presumed that the tiger was either in pursuit of wild pig, or was wending his way to an adjoining farmyard, when he got into difficulties.

-planks, and at once looked around for a purcher, who was soon found.
-The sum of \$125 as, (about £25) was paid for the tiger as | moved to Singapore, where the tiger is now it lay at the bottom of the pit, and it after- on view, previous to being shipped to some wards cost \$.0 to have him caged and con- dealer in England or America.
-He is were being carried on, spectators were permitted to look at the magnificent animal, for which purpose the covering of planks was partially removed.
+As soon as the owner of the pit into which the tiger had fallen was aware of his prize, he covered the mouth of the pit with strong planks, and at once looked around for a purcher, who was soon found.
+The sum of \$125 as, (about £25) was paid for the tiger as it lay at the bottom of the pit, and it afterwards cost \$.0 to have him caged and conveyed to Singapore.
+While negotiations were being carried on, spectators were permitted to look at the magnificent animal, for which purpose the covering of planks was partially removed.
 He did not at all relish these visitors, and give marked signs of disapproval by growling and springing up.
 He had, however very little room for movement, but on one occasion very nearly reached the top of the pit.

-in the pit (being fed very sparingly so as to reduce his energy), while preparations were any old tracks. being mude for caging him.
+For nearly six days the poor captive lay in the pit (being fed very sparingly so as to reduce his energy), while preparations were being mude for caging him.
 At first a large square hole was dug adjacent to the pit, and it was intended to have placed a cage in this hole, having done which the partition of earth between the hole and the pit was to have been knocked away and the tiger driven into the cage.
 After the hole was dug this plan was, however, abandoned, as it was clumsy and dangerous, and the operation of caging the tiger was put in the hands of six Malays, who, as a race, are noted for their knowledge of woodcraft and of the habits of animals.
 I, with two other officers and a lady of the garrison, were the only Europeans who were fortunate enough to witness the rare sight of caging wild tiger, and I will attempt to describe the operation in detail.